Loch of the Lowes

 Loch of the Lowes is a loch near Dunkeld in Perth and Kinross, Scotland.
 The loch and the surrounding area are designated as a wildlife reserve, run by the Scottish Wildlife Trust.
 The loch is also a designated Site of Special Scientific Interest (SSSI), as well as forming part of a Special Area of Conservation.

 The loch hosts a variety of wildlife, including a pair of breeding ospreys, red squirrels, otters and beavers.
 Wildfowl numbers peak in early winter with migrant greylag geese roosting on the loch.
 In addition, goldeneyes, mallards, goosanders, wigeons, teals, tufted ducks and great crested grebes can also be seen.

 History

-During the 19th century, a drainage channel was dug, connecting Loch of Craiglush with Lowes, causing the water levels of the two lochs to equalise.
+During the nineteenth century, a drainage channel was dug, connecting Loch of Craiglush with Lowes, causing the water levels of the two lochs to equalise.
 The Lunan Burn now flows through this channel.

-The reserve land was purchased by the Scottish Wildlife Trust in 1969, due to the loch being the largest mesotrophic loch in the area, and the presence of the rare pondweed Slender Naiad.
+The reserve land was purchased by the Scottish Wildlife Trust in 1969, due to the loch being the largest mesotrophic loch in the area, and the presence of the rare pondweed slender naiad.